 - 2.4.1.
 Permitted Accessory Uses.
 The application is in compliance.
 Pursuant to §16-4.14.c.4 permits common recreational facilities, landscaping features, underground sprinkler systems, fences and walls, patios and decks, off-street parking and garages, signs, office space, and lighting.
 The applicant is proposing outdoor seating areas, a tot lot play area, a bicycle storage shed, recreational paths and a dog run play area, all of which fall within the permitted accessory uses.
 The plan complies. - 2.4.2.
 Maximum Accessory Building Height.
 Additional Information Necessary.
-The applicant has proposed a 10 ft by 20 ft bicycle storage shed towards the southwest corner of the apartment parcel. §16-4.14.c.5(b) permits a maximum height of 15 ft and 1 story for accessory structures.
-No details have been provided regarding size and materials of the bicycle storage shed.
-Information detailing the storage shed should be provided by the applicant demonstrating conformance with the regulations.
+The plans contain two (2) storage buildings, each measuring 26' x 18'-9" (487.5 sf each) on the southwest corner of the apartment parcel. §16-4.14.c.5(b) permits a maximum height of 15 ft and 1 story for accessory structures.
+Sheet SK-20 of the architectural drawings has been revised to include a rendering of the storage buildings, which is 14 feet and 10 inches.
+The plan complies.